isomerpages/sportsg-sportcares/_persons-with-disabilities/2a-Inclusive-Sports-Facilities.md

 ##### Inclusive ActiveSG Facilities

-Over the next few years, [ActiveSG](https://www.myactivesg.com/About-ActiveSG) is committed to upgrading facilities and providing training to sport centre staff to make sports facilities more accessible to persons with disabilities and special needs.
+Over the next few years, [ActiveSG](https://www.myactivesg.com/About-ActiveSG) is committed to upgrading facilities and training sport centre staff to make sports facilities more accessible to persons with disabilities and special needs.
 Please refer [here](https://www.myactivesg.com/Facilities?sport=All&q=&type=accessible-facilities "search here for accessible facilities") for the list of accessible gyms and pools.

 ##### Why Use ActiveSG Facilities?
 *This video describes how the ActiveSG inclusive gym has benefitted members Natalie and Leonard.
 The video contains subtitles and audio.*